TecdeMonterrey/pagespeed-practice/what_I_did.md

 -since the js just wouldn't work if deferred, I placed the minimized scripts in-line, the reason it's in the middle is cause any other way would produce console errors.

+-at this point, it was enough for the mobile version, but on desktop I still had lowwer than 90, so I'll do last step with the css as well.